apache/eagle/eagle-docs/tutorial/application_manager_tutorial.md

 limitations under the License.
 -->

 > Application manager aims to manage topology status on EAGLE UI.
-Users can easily start/start topologies remotely or locally without shell commands.
+Users can easily start/start topologies remotely or locally without any shell commands.
+At the same, it should be capable to sync the latest status of topologies on the execution platform (e.g., storm cluster).

-This tutorial will go through all parts of appliaction manager and then give an example to use it.
+This tutorial will go through all parts of application manager and then give an example to use it.

 ### Design
-Briefly speaking, Application manager consists of a deamon scheduler and the application manager.
-The scheduler loads user operations(start/stop), and the applicaiton manager is responsible to execute these operations.
+Application manager consists of a daemon scheduler and an execution module.
+The scheduler periodically loads user operations(start/stop) from database, and the execution module executes these operations.
 For more details, please refer to [here](https://cwiki.apache.org/confluence/display/EAG/Application+Management)

-### Manual
+### Configurations

-#### Step 1: configure the scheduler
-The configuration file `eagle-scheduler.conf` defines scheduler parameters, topology execution platform settings and parts of topology settings.
-Here are some important ones:
+The configuration file `eagle-scheduler.conf` defines scheduler parameters, execution platform settings and parts of default topology configuration.

+* **Scheduler properties**

+    **appCommandLoaderEnabled**: enable application manager. **TODO**: change it to true. <br />
+    **appCommandLoaderIntervalSecs**: defines the interval of the scheduler loads commands.
+Default value is 1 second.  <br />
+    **appHealthCheckIntervalSecs**: define the interval of health check, which tries to sync the topology execution status to Eagle. <br /><br />

-* `envContextConfig.env`
+* **Execution platform properties**

-   application execution platform.
-Default value is storm
+    **envContextConfig.env**: application execution platform.
+Default value is storm.  <br />

-* `envContextConfig.url`

-   execution platform http url.
-Default is "http://sandbox.hortonworks.com:8744"
+    **envContextConfig.url**: execution platform http url.
+Default is "http://sandbox.hortonworks.com:8744".  <br />

-* `envContextConfig.nimbusHost`

-   Storm nimbus host.
-Default is "sandbox.hortonworks.com"
+    **envContextConfig.nimbusHost**: storm nimbus host.
+Default is "sandbox.hortonworks.com".  <br />

-* `envContextConfig.nimbusThriftPort`

-   Default is 6627
+    **envContextConfig.nimbusThriftPort**: default is 6627.
+    **envContextConfig.jarFile**: storm fat jar path. **TODO**: change "/dir-to-jar/eagle-topology-0.3.0-incubating-assembly.jar" to your own jar path. <br /><br />

-* `envContextConfig.jarFile`
+* **Topology default properties**

-   Storm fat jar path.
-The only setting users must specify "/dir-to-jar/eagle-topology-0.3.0-incubating-assembly.jar"
+    Some default topology properties are defined here.

+Note: these configurations can be overridden in the topology configurations, which is shown below.
+The only difference is to add a prefix `.app`.
+For example, 'app.envContextConfig.jarFile' is to override 'envContextConfig.jarFile' in eagle-schedule.conf

+#### Manual

+1. Editing eagle-scheduler.conf, and start Eagle service

+        # enable application manager
+        appCommandLoaderEnabled=true
+        # provide jar path
+        envContextConfig.jarFile=/path-to-jar

+    For more configurations, please back to **Configuration**. <br />
     After the configuration is ready, start Eagle service `bin/eagle-service.sh start`.

-#### Step 2: add topologies on UI
-1. First of all, go to admin page
+2. Go to admin page
    ![admin-page](/images/appManager/admin-page.png)
    ![topology-monitor](/images/appManager/topology-monitor.png)

-2. Go to management page, and create a topology description.
+3. Go to management page, and create a topology description.
 There are three required fields
     * name: topology name
     * type: topology type [CLASS, DYNAMIC]
-    * execution entry: either the class which implement interface TopologyExecutable or eagle [DSL](https://github.com/apache/incubator-eagle/blob/master/eagle-assembly/src/main/conf/sandbox-hadoopjmx-pipeline.conf) based topology definition
+    * execution entry: either the class which implements interface TopologyExecutable or eagle [DSL](https://github.com/apache/incubator-eagle/blob/master/eagle-assembly/src/main/conf/sandbox-hadoopjmx-pipeline.conf) based topology definition
    ![topology-description](/images/appManager/topology-description.png)

-3. Back to monitoring page, and choose the site/application to deploy the topology
+4. Back to monitoring page, and choose the site/application to deploy the topology
    ![topology-execution](/images/appManager/topology-execution.png)

-4. Go to site page, and edit site->application and add some new configurations.
+5. Go to site page, and edit site->application and add some new configurations.
 Blow are some example configurations for [site=sandbox, applicatoin=hbaseSecurityLog]
    `These configurations have a higher priority than those in eagle-scheduler.conf`

            classification.hbase.zookeeper.property.clientPort=2181